shabib87/SHTwoDimensionalArray/README.md

 This CocoaPod provides the ability to use a two dimensional array that can be used using row and column index.

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

 * ARC